Txart/talensinki/devlog.md

 # Now
-Keep working in the database:
-- clean main.py API
-- prompt for adding new embeddings or deleting old ones
-- Implement deletion from database.

 # Parse pdfs better
 - Exploit some of the structure in the pdf (sections, tables, etc.), follow very good instructions here: https://python.langchain.com/docs/how_to/document_loader_pdf/#simple-and-fast-text-extraction